 Four points are chosen randomly, uniformly and independently on the surface of a sphere.
 What is the probability that the tetrahedron with the points as vertices contains the centre of the sphere?

-A tetrahedron with its four vertices lying on a sphere contains the centre of the sphere iff a line from any vertex through the centre of the sphere continues through the triangle formed by the other three vertices.
+A tetrahedron with its four vertices lying on a sphere contains the centre of the sphere iff a line from any vertex through the centre of the sphere passes through the spherical triangle formed by the other three vertices.

 Consider the set of dispositions of the first three random points.
 Define on it an equivalence relation: two dispositions are equivalent iff one can be converted to the other by replacing some subset of its vertices by their antipodes.
 The equivalence classes have eight members.
 Each member of an equivalence class is equally probable.